 Refinance the home

 If one person wants to stay in the home, they could refinance the mortgage into their name only.
-Of course, this would require qualifying for an adequate mortgage on their own and could be hard if they don’t have a high income or don’t meet the minimum credit score.
+Of course, this would require qualifying for an adequate mortgage on their own, which could be difficult if they don’t have a high enough income or minimum credit score.

 Pursue a loan modification

 If neither person can afford the mortgage payment on their own, they may be able to pursue a loan modification.
 This would require working with the lender to change the loan terms, such as extending the length of the loan or lowering the interest rate.
-It is worth requesting the other person’s name be removed at that time.
+It could also be worth requesting the other person’s name be removed at this time.

-Before you decide to take on a joint mortgage with another person, it’s important to ask yourself a few questions to see if it’s the right decision.
+Before you decide to take on a joint mortgage with another person, it’s important to ask yourself a few questions to see if it’s right for you.

 Are you comfortable being tied to this person for years?

 If things go south between you and your co-borrower, getting out of the mortgage can be tricky.
-Be sure you’re comfortable being tied to this person for the length of the loan, which is typically 15 – 30 years, or until the home has been sold.
+Be sure you’re comfortable working with this person for the length of the loan, which is typically 15 – 30 years, or until the home has been sold.

 Would you be able to support the loan on your own?

-Should one person decide to sell the property, both parties must agree to it.
+Should one person want to sell the property, both parties must agree to it.
 This could cause serious disagreements if one person is financially stable and the other isn’t.
-It’s important to make sure that both parties are on solid footing before taking on a joint mortgage.
+It’s important to make sure both parties are on solid footing before taking on a joint mortgage.

-If you’re wondering if it’s better to use a joint mortgage or another type of mortgage, you’ll need to identify and consider your needs.
-Joint mortgages will make the most sense when you might not be able to qualify on your own.
+If you’re wondering whether it’s better to use a joint mortgage or another type of mortgage, you need to consider your specific needs.
+A joint mortgage could make the most sense when you can’t qualify on your own.
 They tend to work best when you have a long-term, stable relationship with the co-borrower(s).

 You and your co-borrower deserve to buy your home with confidence, but it’ll probably take some tough discussions.
 Evaluate your financial situation, and ensure they have, too.
-Together, assess the pros and cons of your decision.
-Once you’ve made considerations, move forward knowing you’ve done all you can to set yourselves up to become successful homeowners.
+Then, assess the pros and cons of the decision together.
+Once you’ve made these considerations, move forward knowing you’ve set yourselves up to become successful homeowners.